 Welcome to Juno Pets.
 I am Dr Rebecca Massie MRCVS, a practising UK vet.
-Knowing how to calm dog at vet clinics is a major priority for worried owners who visit my consulting room.
+Knowing how to calm a dog at vet clinics is a major priority for worried owners who visit my consulting room.

 What Is Dog Vet Anxiety?

-Dog vet anxiety is a profound psychological stress response triggered by the clinical environment.
-This fearful reaction stems from sensory overload and unfamiliar handling.
-It causes significant distress that compromises both their welfare and our ability to perform physical examinations.
+Dog vet anxiety is a stress response triggered by the clinical environment.
+This fearful reaction often stems from sensory overload, unfamiliar handling, and negative past associations.
+It can affect both your dog's welfare and our ability to carry out a calm physical examination.

 Why Does My Dog Hate the Vet?